kuzudb/graph-rag/src/01_intro/README.md

 # Introduction to Graph RAG and Hybrid RAG

-In this intro notebook, we will build a simple hybrid RAG pipeline using the following stack:
+In this intro notebook, we will build a simple vector + graph RAG pipeline using the following stack:

 - Graph database: Kùzu
 - Vector database: LanceDB